For Press & Media > Press Release

 Grand Entry will be at 12pm

 Registration forms for dance competitions can be found on our website.
-Registration is provided on-site; $10 for entry to compete and a weekend pass.
+Registration is provided on site, it costs $10 for entry to compete and a weekend pass.

 Non-competing dancers are welcome, regular admission is required.